SmallComfort/react-vue-material-demo/README.md

 # React-Vue-Material-Demo

-This demo runs [vue-material](https://github.com/vuematerial/vue-material) in React runtime, two-thirds of which could run on React
+This demo runs [vue-material](https://github.com/vuematerial/vue-material) components in React runtime, two-thirds of which could run on React

 ## Install
 ```